Post by Annie Cox

 What's Next for Adapting Together

-In the fall of 2025, NH CAW and PREP will release a full report.
-It will summarize the workshop findings and reflect considerations for developing the technical assistance program and collaborating across NH’s coastal watershed.
+NH CAW and PREP have now released a full report.
+It summarizes the workshop findings and reflect considerations for developing the technical assistance program and collaborating across NH’s coastal watershed.
 As a workgroup for the Great Bay 2030 Initiative, NH CAW will seek funding to implement the technical assistance and funding program for 2025-2028.

 With this funding, Adapting Together will foster more connected and community-driven efforts in the future by demonstrating the power of collaborative approaches to climate resilience.
 Its initial success highlights how engaging people from diverse backgrounds and sharing collective knowledge can drive meaningful, community-centered solutions to climate challenges.